rafaeltmbr/clock/README.md

 `git clone https://github.com/rafaeltmbr/clock`

+This will download all the repository files.

-After all files are downloaded, use **yarn** to install all dependencies (see [how to install yarn](https://yarnpkg.com/lang/en/docs/install)) running the following command
+After all files are downloaded, with **yarn** installed (see [how to install yarn](https://yarnpkg.com/lang/en/docs/install)), run following command

 `yarn install`

+yarn will download all the dependencies necessary to work on the project.

 When developing, run the following command in the terminal